paschmann/Syscompare/README.md

 Syscompare is a SAP HANA application giving auditors, developers, system admins and anyone else using HANA the ability to compare files across systems.
 The app is a native HANA application and uses xshttpdest files to connect, retrieve and compare.
 If you prefer to download a Delivery Unit, please click here.
+[Delivery Unit Download](http://www.metric2.com/metric2-downloads/)

 ###Install Instructions from Github